SA-China People's Friendship Association: Secretariat

-The Secretariat is a department of the Executive Committee that manages the daily work and executes the resolutions of Association.
+The Secretariat is a department of the executive committee that manages the daily work and executes the resolutions of Association.
 It consists of the Secretary General, Deputy Secretary General, and other staff.
 The current Secretary General is Eddy Maloka.

 Chronicle

 Launch of SACPFA

 On March 21, 2013, SACPFA was launched in Johannesburg, which turns a new page in the history of the non-governmental diplomacy between South Africa and China.
 The launch ceremony was succeeded by the first session of the first Committee along with the association who discussed and examined its guiding policies and plans for the future.The launch of SACPFA is a part of a serial celebration of the 15th anniversary of the establishment of diplomatic relations between South Africa and China as well as the BRICS summit taking place in late March.

-Signing memorandum of understanding with CPAFFC"President Li Xiaolin Visits South Africa", Chinese People's Association for Friendship with Foreign Countries, March 28, 2013.
-Retrieved 2013-7-29.
+Signing memorandum of understanding with CPAFFC

 On March 26, 2013, Manne Dipico, the President of SACPFA, and Li Xiaolin, the President of the Chinese People's Association for friendship with foreign countries (CPAFFC), signed a Memorandum of Understanding (MOU) at the Union Buildings in Pretoria.
-The signing of this MOU was the first of its kind as it was witnessed by the President of South Africa, Jacob Zuma and the President of China, Xi Jinping, who is in South Africa on a State visit for the 5th BRICS summit in Durban.
+The signing of this MOU was the first of its kind as it was witnessed by the President of South Africa, Jacob Zuma and the General Secretary of the Chinese Communist Party, Xi Jinping, who is in South Africa on a State visit for the 5th BRICS summit in Durban.